cAPRIcaT3/Lexthetic-Works/README.md

 ## Overview

 Lexthetic Works leverages GANs to create word art that spans different aesthetic styles, including a wide range of aesthetics.
-The project involves training models to understand typographyand generate word art in diverse and stylized fonts.
+The project involves training models to understand typography and generate word art in diverse and stylized fonts.

 ![Procedure Image](procedure.png)

 ## Features